 Electric cars have come on leaps and bounds in recent years, which has been reflected in the growing numbers we're seeing on Britain's roads.
-Chances are that if you're reading this then you're considering an electric or hybrid vehicle and want to learn about one of the most basic elements of ownership: how to charge one.
+There are a range of options if you're still considering going electric, such as plug-in hybrids, mild hybrids, full hybrids, and all-electric vehicles.
+A key element to consider when owning an electric or plug-in hybrid vehicle is how to charge it.

-So, we thought we would create this handy guide that takes you through the process from start to finish.
+We've put together this handy guide that takes you through the process of charging your electric vehicle from start to finish.

-Here are the steps you will need to take in order to recharge the battery in your vehicle:
+Here are the steps you will need to take in order to recharge the battery in your car:

-- At this point, you will need to carefully follow the instructions on the charging station you plan on using, because there are a number of providers that operate slightly differently from each other.
+- Carefully follow the instructions on the charging station you're using, as there are a number of providers that operate slightly different from each other.

-- Once you have selected the required charging inlet for your car, simply remove it from the holder and plug it into the car's port.
+- Remove the inlet from the holder and plug it into the car's port.

 - Your car will now display the charging status on its infotainment system/or dashboard.
 Typically, the vehicle will display how long you have to wait until the battery is fully charged.

-That's the process finished!
-All you have to do now is get back on the road and enjoy the rest of your journey.
+It's really as simple as that.
+All you have to do after that is get back on the road and enjoy the rest of your journey.